justinbreese/azure-iot-sdks/doc/iotcertification/iot_certification_windows_java/iot_certification_windows_java.md

 ### 3.1.2  Install Maven and set up environment variables
 Using Maven 3 is the recommended way to install Azure IoT device SDK for Java.

-1. For downloads and installation instructions for maven 3 go here: <https://maven.apache.org/download.cgi>
+1. For downloads and installation instructions for maven 3 go here and choose one of the binary acrchives: <https://maven.apache.org/download.cgi>

 2. Please make sure that the PATH environment variable includes the full path to the apache-maven-3.x.x\bin directory.
 (Example: F:\Setups\apache-maven-3.3.3\bin).
 The apache-maven-3.x.x directory is where Maven 3 is installed.
+Append the bin path to the existing 'PATH' variable by going to 'Advanced System Settings' -> 'Environmental Variables'.

 2. You can verify that the environment variables necessary to run Maven 3 have been set correctly by restarting your console and running `mvn --version.`